Live in productionOpen to acquisition

 Business model

-Current pricing is public.
+Public pricing is a three-tier ladder plus Enterprise.
 No revenue or users yet; economics are modelled, not operational.

 Revenue lanes today